And/or: Legal criticism

-Other authorities point out that it is usually quite unambiguous and can be the most efficient way to indicate the inclusive or in some contexts.
+Other authorities claim that it is usually quite unambiguous and can be the most efficient way to indicate the inclusive or in some contexts.
 Kenneth Adams, lecturer at the University of Pennsylvania Law School, and Alan S. Kaye, professor of linguistics at California State University, write, "It does, after all, have a specific meaning—X and/or Y means X or Y or both."
 However, the authors state that it should not be used in language of obligation.

 The legal usage authority Bryan A. Garner stated that use of the term is particularly harmful in legal writing because a bad-faith reader of a contract can pick whichever suits them, the and or the or.
 Courts called on to interpret it have applied a wide variety of standards, with little agreement.